federicodematteis/ECAL-work/README.md

-# @Brusale's Thesys
+# @brusale's Thesys
 The aim of the work was to find a proper 2D-functional form for the Transparency of CMS-Ecal xtals, and evaluate the consequences of its correction on the trigger efficiency.
-I traded the path of @Amassiro,@valsdav beginning from:
+I traded the path of @amassiro,@valsdav beginning from:
 # Data Preparation
 1- Laserdata preparation takes in input the file:
 BlueLaser_2017_rereco_v2_newformat.root